Free Shipping Isn't Free

 Real Ways to Save Money in My Shop:

-- Sign up for my monthly email newsletter (top right of this blog) and I’ll give you a coupon code worth 10% off your entire order every time you order from my shop.
+- Sign up for my monthly email newsletter and I’ll give you a coupon code worth 10% off your entire order every time you order from my shop.
 You can even use the code for already discounted items!
 (That’s even better than free shipping.
-In some cases, it's the same as the best wholesale discount I offer to stores that carry my items.
+In some cases, (when I offer a special) it's the same as the best wholesale discount I offer to stores that carry my items.
 You can't do better than that!)